ViacheslavDanilov/oct_segmentation/README.md

 <a name="introduction"></a>
 ## 🎯 Introduction
 This repository provides a comprehensive approach for deep learning-based segmentation and quantification of atherosclerotic plaque features in optical coherence tomography ([OCT](https://en.wikipedia.org/wiki/Optical_coherence_tomography)) images.
 The accurate analysis of plaques is critical for preventing cardiovascular events and guiding therapeutic interventions.
-By leveraging state-of-the-art deep learning models, this project enables precise identification of _lumen (LM)_, _fibrous cap (FC)_, _lipid core (LC)_, and _vasa vasorum (VV)_ features, contributing to advancements in cardiovascular diagnostics.
+By leveraging state-of-the-art deep learning models, this project enables precise identification of lumen, fibrous cap, lipid core, and vasa vasorum features, contributing to advancements in cardiovascular diagnostics.

 <a name="data"></a>
 ## 📁 Data